swup/a11y-plugin/README.md

 The first heading's content will be read to screen readers after a new page was loaded.

-### announcementTemplate

-How to announce the new page title.

-### urlTemplate

-How to announce the new page url.

-Only used as fallback if neither a title tag nor a heading were found.

 ### respectReducedMotion

 Whether to respects users' preference for reduced motion.